magoyette/powershell-setup/README.md

 Import-Module $PSScriptRoot\Modules\posh-git\profile.example.ps1
 ```

-## Chocolatey

-Install [Chocolatey](https://chocolatey.org).
-Chocolatey is used to install Jump-Location, since its installation with PowerShellGet fails with an error.

 ## Jump-Location

 [Jump-Location](https://github.com/tkellogg/Jump-Location) adds a j command that works like a cd that memorize previously visited folders.